scummvm/scummvm/backends/platform/atari/readme.txt

 - aspect ratio correction has no effect on TT because is not possible to alter its vertical screen refresh frequency.

-- the talkie version of MI1 needs to be merged from two sources: first generate the DOS version and then additionally also the flac version.
-Then convert all *.flac files into *.wav and replace monkey.sof (flac) with monster.sou (DOS).
+- the talkie version of SOMI needs to be merged from two sources:
+  - the DOS version (install.bat) to obtain file "monster.sou"
+  - the FLAC version (install_flac.bat) to obtain folders "cd_music_flac" and "se_music_flac" (these *.flac files then have to be converted to *.wav manually)
+  - files "monkey.000" and "monkey.001" can be taken from either version
-  And of course, don't forget to set the extra path in Game options to the folder where *.wav files are located!
-For MI2 just use the DOS version, there are no CD tracks available. :(
+  - point the extra path to the folder with *.wav files (or copy its content where monkey.00? files are located)

 - following engines have been explicitly disabled:
   - Cine (2 games)